alexcom/alexcom.github.io/_posts/2017-06-30-consul-template.md

 What we probably want is to
 1. iterate over services
 2. filter out infrastructural components like DBs, queues etc.
-3. if there's at least any instance of each
-4. define upstream block
+3. define upstream block
-5. enumerate all server instances inside upstream block
+4. enumerate all server instances inside upstream block

 Let's see... query and at the same time iteration in this strange language is `range`.